General

 - The Governmentwide commercial purchase card should be used for micro-purchases whenever possible.

-- Authorized Purchasing Methods
+- Authorized Methods and Training

 - Clauses and Provisions

-- Micro-purchases generally do not require FAR provisions or clauses, except as specified in 13.202 and 32.1110.
+- Micro-purchases generally do not require FAR clauses, except as specified.

 - Applicability of Other FAR Parts

-- Special Thresholds for Emergencies
+- Increased Thresholds for Emergencies

-- Higher micro-purchase thresholds apply for certain contingency, disaster, or emergency operations ($20,000 domestic, $35,000 overseas).
+- Higher micro-purchase thresholds apply for certain contingency, disaster, or emergency operations.

 - SAM Exemption